adelapaz33/news-explorer-frontend/README.md

 This experience gave me a deeper appreciation for architectural consistency and helped me think more critically about when and how to use Context versus other state management strategies.

+## Future Improvements
+A development for this website would be to add news videos along with the articles.

 ## Application Photos

 ![Homepage](./src/assets/Homepage.png)